fs-c/fsoc.space/posts/crackme-3-impossible-password.md

 }
 ```

 reveals that nothing about it depends on any random variables.
 Compiling the above code function and feeding it with the given alphabet prints the correct flag.
+It's interesting to note that the `while` loop condition is never true, it's just an anti-reversing decoy.
+The real loop condition is the check in `i > 19`.

 ## Conclusion